Kruemelkatze/dnsmasq-switcher/README.md

 This was my initial idea and is much more common and easy.
 But this way, you can only enable/disable the VPN for your whole network, re-routing all network traffic of all devices.
 But I want to watch US series on the TV while also gaming without VPN.

+But you can also combine this system with a VPN!
+I use it in combination with a network-wide VPN that is set to a location in my home country (for privacy) and I can still watch US series.

 ### What do I need for SmartDNS?

 You need a SmartDNS ip that is bound to your own public IPv4 address.
 Your VPN provider (I use _Surfshark_) most likely has a page or tutorial for this.